Videos and audio recordings of Osama bin Laden: October 2, 2010

-The audio of a follow up speech allegedly by Osama bin Laden was released onto the internet.
+The audio of a follow-up speech allegedly by Osama bin Laden was released onto the internet.
 The title of the speech was "Help Your Pakistani Brothers" in which he expressed his feeling that the response of Arab and Muslim leaders to the Pakistani's affected by the flooding "did not match the level of the disaster" and that more people are affected by climate change than wars.
 The authenticity of the tape has not been independently verified.

 January 21, 2011

-On January 21, 2011, Osama bin Laden said the release of French hostages depends on a pullout of France's soldiers in Afghanistan and warned Paris of a "high price" for its policies, in a tape broadcast on Friday.
-"We repeat the same message to you: The release of your prisoners in the hands of our brothers is linked to the withdrawal of your soldiers from our country," said the speaker on the audiotape broadcast on Al-Jazeera television.
+On January 21, 2011, Osama bin Laden said the release of French hostages depends on a pullout of France's soldiers in Afghanistan and warned Paris of a "high price" for its policies.
+"We repeat the same message to you: The release of your prisoners in the hands of our brothers is linked to the withdrawal of your soldiers from our country," said the speaker on the audiotape broadcast on Al Jazeera television.
 This was the final tape released by Bin Laden prior to the confirmation of his death on May 2, 2011.
 A new audio message that Osama Bin Laden recorded before his death was released on May 7, 2011.